Artist’s Impression. Copyright © All Rights Reserved Artefact Architects.

 Legal: Designed and Delivered by Artefact Director Steven Chu as Director and Principal Architect of Programmed Building Services.
 Moral Rights Reserved under The Architects Act 1991 by The Architect Steven Chu.
 All imagery shown on this website is Copyright, All Rights Reserved, and produced by Artefact Architects.

-“Steven (Artefact Director & Principal Architect) brings a rare balance of design sensitivity and practical problem-solving, delivering thoughtful, well-resolved solutions that reflect both client needs and architectural integrity.
+“Steven (Artefact Founder & Creative Director) brings a rare balance of design sensitivity and practical problem-solving, delivering thoughtful, well-resolved solutions that reflect both client needs and architectural integrity.
 What stood out most was his ability to lead with clarity and confidence, whether coordinating with consultants, managing complex documentation, or guiding clients through the design process.
 Steve’s process helped us overcome project challenges and build lasting community trust.
 His initiative, attention to detail, and ability to stay calm under pressure made a highly positive impact on project outcomes.”

 Wensen Zhang